archlinux/infrastructure/README.md

 - terraform-git
 - terraform-provider-hcloud-snapshot

-For the time being, to run all of this you'll need terraform-git because of the pg backend and ansible-git because of the dynamic hcloud provider module.
+For the time being, to run all of this you'll need terraform-git and terraform-provider-hcloud-snapshot because of the pg backend.
 This is temporary and the next releases of these packages will contain the modules in a stable version.

-#### Instructions
+### Instructions

 All systems are set up the same way.
 For the first time setup in the Hetzner rescue system, run the provisioning script: `ansible-playbook playbooks/tasks/install-arch.yml -l $host`.
 The provisioning script configures a sane basic systemd with sshd.
 By design, it is NOT idempotent.